Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 • Source (target users only if they come from a pre-specified source)

 Targeting N% of Users for A/B Testing: Your product feedback tool should allow randomly sampling users to conduct A/B testing.
 For example, if you’re looking to revamp your brand identity, you can survey a certain percentage of people, including internal team members as well as end users.
-You can collect product design feedback with questions like ‘which logo better represents [brand name]’?
+You can collect product design feedback with questions like ‘Which logo better represents [brand name]’?

 Measure Product Feedback & User Insights 💻